dej0608/terranea/_pages/species.md

 ### Goliath

 Goliaths are the descendents of the clans of giants that invaded the world millenia ago.
-They retreated to the mountains, where their survived in the wilderness, living off of the land and forming new self-sufficient tribes.
+They retreated to the mountains, where they survived in the wilderness, living off of the land and forming new self-sufficient tribes.
 The strongest of these tribes would receive the blessing to split off and create their own, for good or ill.
 The eastern regions rarely see Goliaths and remain fearful of these giant people, but some townships closer to their homes have established trade relationships with some tribes.
 While Goliaths are very uncommon outside of their mountain home, some do leave their tribe for a variety of reasons.

 ### Halfling